-Car crashes happen more frequently than you might think – and it’s not until you are in an accident that you realize how many of your friends, neighbors, friends’ neighbors, social media contacts, and co-workers have shared your anguish and anxiety.
-Whether it’s a single vehicle crash, a motorcycle accident, a bumper tap or a total car loss, there are emotions and stresses that are universal.
+Car crashes happen more frequently than you might think – and it's not until you are in an accident that you realize how many of your friends, neighbors, friends' neighbors, social media contacts, and co-workers have shared your anguish and anxiety.
+Whether it's a single vehicle crash, a motorcycle accident, a fender bender or a total car loss, there are emotions and stresses that are universal to accident victims.

-You may also find that, In the aftermath of a car crash, everyone suddenly turns into an expert, and everyone seems to have a different take, especially when it comes to hiring a lawyer.
-You’ll get all kinds of advice – all well-meaning, but definitely not all based in fact.
+You may also find that, in the difficult time after a car crash, everyone suddenly turns into a "personal injury attorney", and everyone seems to have a different take, especially when it comes to hiring a lawyer.
+You'll get all kinds of advice – all well-meaning, but definitely not all based in fact.

 Some of the comments you may have heard:

-“You really don’t need a lawyer – the insurance companies work it out.”
+“You really don't need a lawyer – your insurance company will work it out.”